-Benefits Administrator, Corporate Recruiter, Employment Coordinator, Employment Representative, Employment Service Specialist, Employment Specialist, Executive Recruiter, HR Analyst (Human Resources Analyst), HR Consultant (Human Resources Consultant), HR Coordinator (Human Resources Coordinator), HR Generalist (Human Resources Generalist), HR Representative (Human Resources Representative), Human Resources Specialist (HR Specialist), Human Resources Technician (HR Technician), Labor Services Representative, Personnel Analyst, Personnel Coordinator, Personnel Officer, Recruiter, Technical Recruiter
+Benefits Administrator, Corporate Recruiter, Employment Coordinator, Employment Representative, Employment Service Specialist, Employment Specialist, Executive Recruiter, HR Analyst (Human Resources Analyst), HR Consultant (Human Resources Consultant), HR Coordinator (Human Resources Coordinator), HR Generalist (Human Resources Generalist), HR Tech (Human Resources Technician), Human Resources Representative (HR Rep), Human Resources Specialist (HR Specialist), Labor Services Representative, Personnel Analyst, Personnel Coordinator, Personnel Officer, Recruiter, Technical Recruiter

 Annual Projected Job Openings

 Select Type of Degree:

 ★ Number of granted degrees for degree type, All, is listed after the major.